Doctoral Internship in Health Service Psychology

 All CAPS Staff Meeting

-The entire CAPS staff meets weekly for a 45 minute general staff meeting to discuss announcements, policies and procedures, and issues relevant to CAPS operations.
+The entire CAPS staff meets weekly for a 45-minute general staff meeting to discuss announcements, policies and procedures, and issues relevant to CAPS operations.
 This meeting consists of all counseling staff (senior staff, interns, postdoctoral fellows), case management staff, and psychiatry staff.

 Case Conference and Clinical Team

 After the weekly CAPS staff meeting, there are different rotating case conference meetings.
 Twice a month, the Counseling staff meet in Clinical Teams made up of psychologists, social workers, MFT’s, psychiatry staff, case managers, postdoctoral fellows, and interns for case consultation and discussion.
-Interns are required discuss cases in this Clinical Team.
+Interns are required to discuss cases in this Clinical Team.
 Once a month, the entire CAPS staff meet together for a joint case conference for consultation about cases seen jointly in both counseling and psychiatry.

 Committee Participation